 Another remarkable chart is spouses and children on an E-3D, who are not Australian citizens.

-In 2019 there were 839 citizens of other Nations who successfully applied for an E-3D visa.
-This was up 8% from 779 in 2018.
-The largest growth regions were Asia and Europe.
+In 2020 there were 433 citizens of other Nations who successfully applied for an E-3D visa.
+This was down 48% from 832 in 2019 and line with expectations.

 The Importance of the I-94